Resource quantification for programming low-depth quantum circuits: Bounds for quantum memory complexity of programming low-depth circuits

-We first note that for any $U \in \U(d)$, both $\mathcal{M}_{U}$ and $\mathcal{U}^{\otimes n}$ act trivially on the symmetric subspaces.
-Therefore, with the same input state, their output only differ on the subspaces that correspond to the irreducible representations of $\U(d)$, which admit dimension
+We first note that for any $U \in \U(d)$, both $\mathcal{P}_{U}$ and $\mathcal{U}^{\otimes n}$ act trivially on the symmetric subspaces.
+Therefore, on the same input state, their outputs only differ on the subspaces that correspond to the irreducible representations of $\U(d)$, which admit dimension

-Using the inequalities in Lemma \ref{lemma:informationCapacity}, \ref{lemma:HolevoInformation} and \ref{lemma:AFW}, for an $\epsilon$-universal quantum processor,
+Using the inequalities in Lemma~\ref{lemma:informationCapacity}, \ref{lemma:HolevoInformation} and \ref{lemma:AFW}, for an $\epsilon$-universal quantum processor,

 Furthermore, we consider the ensemble $\chi\left( \left\{ (\mathcal{U} \otimes \mathcal{I})^{\otimes n}(\Phi_n) \dd \mu(U) \right\} \right)$, where $\mu$ is the Haar measure on $\U(d)$.
-Analogous to the formulation in Equation \ref{eqn:HolevoInequality_2}, if we take $\Phi_n = \ket{\Phi_n} \bra{\Phi_n}$ as a pure state, the von Neumann entropy in the second term vanishes, and thus
+Analogous to the formulation in Equation~\ref{eqn:HolevoInequality_2}, if we take $\Phi_n = \ket{\Phi_n} \bra{\Phi_n}$ as a pure state, the von Neumann entropy in the second term vanishes, and thus

-Combining Equation \ref{eqn:HolevoInequality_1}, \ref{eqn:HolevoInequality_2} and \ref{eqn:HolevoInequality_3}, we have
+Combining Equation~\ref{eqn:HolevoInequality_1}, \ref{eqn:HolevoInequality_2} and \ref{eqn:HolevoInequality_3}, we have

 If we take $\ket{\Phi_n}$ as the maximally entangled state

 where $\ket{\eta_{\lambda}}$ is again an arbitrary bipartite state on $V_{\lambda}^{\otimes 2}$.
 Using \cite[Lemma 3.3]{MetgerSimpleConstruction2024}, the Haar random moment operator turns $\Phi_n$ into